 I pray there will not come a time when overweight, middle-aged Nanas are deemed “inconvenient.”
 But, there are no guarantees.
 The hard truth is, when one group has been dismissed as having no value, all others are in jeopardy.

-2. Abel asks: Is that the one and only thing (abortion) that matters to Jesus?
+2. Abel asks: Is abortion the one and only thing that matters to Jesus?
 Reading through the Bible, I would say unequivocally “NO.” What does the Bible say directly about abortion?

 Abortion, specifically, is not mentioned in scripture because it was not an issue of the day (although I’m sure it occurred.)
 Jesus didn’t speak about drug abuse either, or addiction to pornography or social media.
 (In our lust for the secular, we have continued to create new ways to stray from God’s design for how to live honorably.)